-Sharing your risk assessment information helps to ensure that the inputs put into the risk assessments are as accurate and credible as possible, that intermediate results can be used, perhaps to support other assessments in other areas of the organization, and to ensure that results are meaningful, resulting in real remediation plans and action to make your organization more secure.
+Sharing your risk assessment results helps to ensure that the inputs put into the risk assessments are as accurate and credible as possible.
+Intermediate results can be used to support other basic assessments in other areas of the organization, inform business objectives, and ensure that results are meaningful, resulting in real remediation plans and actions to make your organization more secure.

 5. Make Your Risk Assessment Adaptive, Understood, and Actionable

-In the past, it's been difficult to bring agility and a tribal knowledge to cyber and cyber risk management.
-The CyberStrong Platform not only streamlines any framework or standard (NIST CSF, NIST 800-30, PCI, HIPAA, NERC, ISO and any other frameworks, custom or regulatory) but the platform also allows you to credibly report enterprise-level risk for each control on even the most complex risk environments.
+In the past, it's been difficult to bring agility and tribal knowledge to cyber and cyber risk management.
+The CyberStrong Platform not only streamlines any framework or standard (NIST CSF, NIST 800-30, PCI DSS, HIPAA, NERC, ISO and any other frameworks, custom or regulatory) but the platform also allows you to credibly report enterprise-level risk for each control on even the most complex risk environments.

 CyberStrong prioritizes risk mitigation decisions based on real data, using your risk profile to surface new mitigation opportunities that have a high return on investment for your specific organization.
 Easily assess your organization for credible enterprise risk management based on the proven NIST Risk Management Framework.

 Conduct risk assessments with cybersecurity frameworks against ANY and ALL compliance standards or to learn more about information security risk management guidelines, download our report.